What is a Level 3 Qualification Equivalent to?

 A Level 8 qualification is equivalent to Doctorate level.

-I have a degree; should I start at Level 6?
+I have a degree – should I start at Level 6?

-Not necessarily!
+Not necessarily.
 While a degree is at the same NQF level as a professional qualification at level 6, the entry requirements are very different.
 Professional qualifications like CILT or CIPS courses focus on your working experience rather than your academic qualifications, so the level you’ll need to start on will depend on your job role and experience.

-As well as corresponding to academic qualifications, the NQF qualification levels also correspond to the type of job role that is suitable for people working at each level.
+As well as corresponding to academic qualifications, NQF qualification levels also correspond to the type of job role that is suitable for people working at each level.
 The types of job roles and skills that are associated with each level are as follows:

-Entry Level: People working at Level 1 have a basic level of knowledge, and are able to complete tasks under direct supervision.
+Entry Level: People working at Entry Level have a basic level of knowledge, and are able to complete tasks under direct supervision.
 This level of qualification is not aimed at specific job roles, but rather at building basic skills.

 Level 1: People working at Level 1 have a basic level of knowledge relating to their profession, working with guidance or under some supervision to complete everyday tasks.